UFFPedroBorges/hercules-docs/Coding-Style.md

  */
 ```

+_Hercules note: Linux-specific information removed._

-It's also important to comment data, whether they are basic types or derived types.
-To this end, use just one data declaration per line (no commas for multiple data declarations).
-This leaves you room for a small comment on each
+It's also important to comment data, whether they are basic types or
+derived types.
+To this end, use just one data declaration per line (no
+commas for multiple data declarations).
+This leaves you room for a
-item, explaining its use.
+small comment on each item, explaining its use.

 ## Chapter 9: You've made a mess of it

 That's OK, we all do.
-You've probably been told by your long-time Unix user helper that "GNU emacs" automatically formats the C sources for you, and you've noticed that yes, it does do that, but the defaults it uses are less than desirable (in fact, they are worse than random typing - an infinite number of monkeys typing into GNU emacs would never make a good program).
+You've probably been told by your long-time Unix
+user helper that "GNU emacs" automatically formats the C sources for
+you, and you've noticed that yes, it does do that, but the defaults it
+uses are less than desirable (in fact, they are worse than random typing
+- an infinite number of monkeys typing into GNU emacs would never make a
+good program).

-So, you can either get rid of GNU emacs, or change it to use saner values.
-To do the latter, you can stick the following in your .emacs file:
+So, you can either get rid of GNU emacs, or change it to use saner
+values.
+To do the latter, you can stick the following in your .emacs
+file:

 ```
 (defun c-lineup-arglist-tabs-only (ignored)